No 19 in a series about translating from Serbian (and other languages) into English

 “Supporting these efforts is the ambassador’s wife.
 She readily engages as a host and sponsor of the organization’s initiatives, and along with/supported by her husband helps us selflessly.”

 Well, yes, the original words were indeed something like “along with”.
-However, this article is all about women’s independent agency, and I’ll bet my boots the ambassador is not the primary active one in this area.
+However, this article is all about women’s independent agency, and I’ll bet my boots the male ambassador is not the primary active one in this area.
 I’d guess this is 99% her activity.
 I found that the “along with” formulation suddenly made it sound as if this was an initiative of these two as a couple, and not hers in particular.

 Given traditional roles, it could even open the possibility that she was the supporting actor, or even just window dressing, the obligatory woman in such a context.
 I’m sure the author did not even realise the faux pas she had made by seemingly including the husband on a par with the person really doing this work, whereas his role was probably just to look absent-mindedly up from his important papers of state and say “Oh, well done, my dear”.
 So I took the liberty to make it a better fit with the article’s intention.